jasonppy/jasonppy.github.io/_posts/2021-04-10-deeprl-3-rl-intro.md

 With trajecteries, we go to the green box, where we will either try to explicitly fit the model $$p(s_{t+1}\mid s_t, a_t)$$, or estimate the expected return, which is actually evaluating the current policy.
 Lastly we go to the blue box to change the policy to make it better.
 And then repeat the process.
 In some algorithms, some parts might be very complex and some might be very simple.

+### 3.1 An Example of Policy Gradient Methods
-One simple example is basic *policy gradient* algorithm, which is shown below
+One simple example is basic *policy gradient* method, which is shown below
 <div align="center"><img src="../assets/images/285-3-policy.png" alt="policy gradient" width="700"></div>

+### 3.2 An Example of Model-based Methods
 Another more complex example, which attempts to fit the model, let's call it *model-based policy learning*.
 <div align="center"><img src="../assets/images/285-3-with-model.png" alt="policy gradient" width="700"></div>
 <!-- $$\begin{align*}